How might an aortic dissection present?

 How will this affect me in the future?

-Thus in the longer term all patients with a : a) residual dissection following repair of an acute type A dissection, or b) type B dissection will require regular lifelong imaging surveillance with CTa or MRA scans to monitor the aorta for chronic complications.
+Approximately 50% of patients will develop post-dissection aneurysms of the thoracoabdominal aorta which may require treatment depending on the size.
+Other complications associated with chronic aortic dissection include claudication and mesenteric ischaemia.
+Thus, in the longer term all patients with: a) residual dissection following repair of an acute type A dissection, or b) type B dissection, will require regular lifelong imaging surveillance with CTa or MRA scans to monitor the aorta for chronic complications.

-What does the Circulation Clinic offer?
+What does Circulation Clinic offer?

 Figure 2: Ascending aortic arch repair with hybrid graft in combination with thoracic stenting (TEVAR) of descending aorta